 Theorem \ref{thm:bounded_grad} guarantees the derivatives of the widths and locations of the Gaudi-GBLR matrix in $f^{\boldsymbol{\theta}}$ can be obtained with any positive smoothing parameter $\sigma > 0$ so that we can safely learn the parameters in the continuous domain $[0,n]$.
 Specifically, we update the width parameter $\vw$ in the $\ell_1$-norm term in Problem \plaineqref{prob:unconstrained_problem_gaudi} by Proximal Gradient Descent (PGD):

-where $S_\mu(x)= $ is the element-wise soft shrinkage function.
-In practice, the gradient is calculated with an adaptive optimizer such as Adam \citep{kingma2014adam} or AdamW \citep{loshchilov2017decoupled}.
+where $S_\mu(x)= $ is the element-wise soft shrinkage function and $\mathrm{clip}_{0,n}(\cdot)$ clamps the elements of the inputs to $[0,n]$.
+In practice, the gradient is calculated with an adaptive optimizer such as AdamW \citep{loshchilov2017decoupled} (see Line 5 in Algorithm \ref{algo:adapgd}).
 The overall process is summarized in Algorithm \ref{algo:adapgd}.
 Although Problem \plaineqref{prob:unconstrained_problem_gaudi} is non-linear, our experimental results show that PGD can attain good local optima with an adaptive optimizer and the initialization method we propose in Appendix \ref{sec:app_initialization}.
 A practical learning method for the width and location parameters defined in the discrete spaces $\gI_{n}$ and $\gI_{n-1}$ is discussed in Appendix \ref{sec:pgd_on_dnn}.